VolunteerMD/VolunteerMD-Website/README.md

 ## Welcome to the VolunteerMD Website

-VolunteerMD is a clinical volunteering portal designed to help aspiring medical students easily find and apply to clinical volunteer opportunities.
+VolunteerMD is a clinical volunteering portal designed to help aspiring medical students easily find and apply to patient-oriented volunteer opportunities.

 This is currently a prototype website with mock opportunities to display the features of this website.